Michael I. Gowdey, Law Vegas Criminal Defense

-Since its inception in 1993, The Law Offices of Michael I. Gowdey continues to be recognized as one of the premier law firms in Nevada.
-For over two decades, we have provided exceptional legal services for individuals facing criminal charges as well as for those who have been seriously injured as the result of someone else’s negligence.
+Since its founding in 1993, The Law Offices of Michael I. Gowdey continues to be recognized as one of the premier law firms in Nevada.
+For almost three decades, we have provided exceptional legal services for individuals facing criminal charges as well as for those who have been seriously injured as the result of someone else’s negligence.

 The stakes are high for our clients.
 Being convicted of a crime can result in years of imprisonment, hefty fines, and a damaged reputation.
 Suffering a debilitating injury in an accident can lead to insurmountable medical bills that cause financial ruin.

 If you find yourself in a similar predicament, don’t gamble with your future.
 Instead, take advantage of top-caliber legal counsel and representation.
 With Mr. Gowdey by your side, you can have peace of mind knowing that you’ll have a fighting chance to get your life back on track.

 Mr. Gowdey is one of the most sought after attorneys in Nevada.
 He has successfully handled thousands of criminal cases and achieved several acquittals in numerous high profile misdemeanor and felony jury trials.
 He's also recovered millions of dollars for clients injured due to negligent or intentional acts.

 He doesn’t back down from law enforcement, prosecutors or insurance companies.
 You can always count on him to zealously protect your rights and make decisions in your best interest.